aleshaleksey/fansys23/06-abilities.md

 ___
 #### Offhand fighting I-IV

-**Description**: Make one or more addition attacks with an offhand weapon with the "light" property as a "secondary" action when you make one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon as your "main action".
+**Description**: Make one or more additional attacks with an offhand weapon with the "light" property as a "secondary" action when making one or more attacks as a "basic martial manoeuvre: attack" with a one handed weapon (as your "main action").
+You can also make offhand attacks with a weapon that isn't "light", but you take a -4 penalty to the attack roll.

-**Original state**: A character cannot make offhand attacks unless they have "Multi-attack I" or better.
-A character with "Multi-attack I" or better can make a single offhand attack (regardless of "Multi-attack" level) with a light weapon, but takes a -4 penalty to the attack roll.
+**Original state**: A character can make a single offhand attack with a light weapon as a "secondary action".
+Even so it takes a -4 penalty to the attack and does not add the governing stat modifier to the damage.
+A character with "Multi-attack I" has the same limitations, but adds its governing stat modifier to the damage.

 **Special**:
 - You can make no more offhand attacks than you made main attacks on a turn.